What is Auror?

 Down arrow

 Yes.
 We take privacy and information security very seriously and we take steps to keep information secure.
-Auror is SOC2 Type Two compliant.
-All information is end-to-end encrypted and stored securely in Microsoft Azure data centers, hosted in local regions.
+Auror is SOC2 Type II compliant.
+All information is end-to-end encrypted and stored in secure data centers, hosted in local regions.

 Retailers and law enforcement have layered access control settings to ensure access reflects the responsibilities users have within their organizations.
 At the enterprise level, access to the software is managed by single-sign-on (SSO) accounts and multi-factor authentication (MFA).